 The Sark Yard on the Avenue is a shop and deli selling everything from freshly baked cakes, chutneys and jams, to packaged dry foods, jewellery and clothes.
 You can sit in for a coffee and freshly baked cake at the deli or take your goods away with you.

 Internationally renowned Caragh Chocolates sells a wide range of hand-made chocolates, as well as ganaches, truffles, pralines and manons, perfect for picking up something sweet.
 The rich cream is sourced locally and the chocolates are handmade on site.
 The chocolate kitchen, shop and tea room and garden is just up from Maseline Harbour.

 Other than the restaurants on Herm, it is recommended that you bring your own food if you are wanting to cook in the evening or want options for snacks, breakfast and lunch.
 However, the Herm Shop does have a range of treats and drinks available.

 Restaurants on our Islands

 Guernsey has a well-renowned gastronomic reputation.
-From coastal restaurants with amazing views like The Rockmount and La Reunion, to establishments situated right in the centre of town, like Red, The Hook and Octopus, there is something for all tastes and dietary requirements.
+From coastal restaurants with amazing views like The Rockmount and La Reunion, to establishments situated right in the centre of town, like Red and The Hook, there is something for all tastes and dietary requirements.